MathToSuccess

 C) I is the same volume as II.

-11. Martha is 14 years old, which is equal to half of Tom's age of next year.
-What is the age of Tom now?
+11. Emily is 19 years old, which is equal to half of Curtis's age of next year.
+What is the age of Curtis now?

 12. Compare the two things and decide if one is bigger than the other or if they are equal.